Funding opportunity

 A greater understanding of factors affecting safety and toxicology of ATs is needed.
 The recent demonstration of unexpected out-of-frame peptides by RNA-based medicines highlights the potential risk that insufficient safety assessment of these novel therapies presents, and therefore the need for more in-depth understanding.

-ATs typically persist in the human body for considerably longer timeframes than traditional medicines, for example small molecules, and so understanding the pharmacokinetic (PK) and pharmacodynamic (PD) effects is critical but extremely challenging where the PK/PD of ATs is therapy, patient-specific, donor-specific or both and not reflected well by preclinical models.
+ATs typically persist in the human body for considerably longer timeframes than traditional medicines, for example, small molecules, and so understanding the pharmacokinetic (PK) and pharmacodynamic (PD) effects is critical but extremely challenging where the PK/PD of ATs is therapy, patient-specific, donor-specific or both and not reflected well by preclinical models.

-Not all conventional pharmacokinetic parameters, for example absorption, distribution, metabolism and excretion, apply to advanced therapies or are sufficient to assess their safety.
-The safety and pharmacokinetics of cell therapies can be affected by factors such as recognition of healthy tissue, graft failure, graft versus host disease (GVHD), oncogenic potential or donor-related product attributes, migration from the target site (localised treatments), ectopic tissue formation (stem-cell derived products), replication, and triggering of unwanted immune responses.
+Not all conventional pharmacokinetic parameters (for example, absorption, distribution, metabolism and excretion) apply to advanced therapies or are sufficient to assess their safety.
+The safety and pharmacokinetics of cell therapies can be affected by factors such as recognition of healthy tissue, graft failure, graft versus host disease (GVHD), oncogenic potential or donor-related product attributes, migration from the target site (localised treatments), ectopic tissue formation (stem-cell derived products), replication and triggering of unwanted immune responses.

 For gene therapies and gene editing techniques, there is a risk of random gene integration or unintended mutations.
 The consequences of these risks are not yet fully understood, but off-target gene editing can introduce mutations that may lead to tumourigenicity or uncontrolled cell growth, raising significant safety concerns.
-Although the toxicity profiles of gene and nucleic acid (NA) therapies have improved over the past decade, some therapies still pose risks of liver and kidney toxicity, which remains inadequately understood.

 There is a need for more advanced and predictive in vitro and in vivo studies to better assess the risks of toxicity and tumourigenicity.
 Additionally, a deeper understanding of the types of mutations resulting from gene editing and their potential risks in gene and cell therapy products is necessary to establish acceptable limits within mutagenic profiles.
 For nucleic acid therapies, such as antisense oligonucleotides, safety is sequence-dependent, yet there is limited knowledge about how sequence changes or conjugation to delivery moieties affect their safety profiles.

 For viral vectors, addressing the risk of inadvertent germline transmission or viral shedding is crucial.
-Concerns about genomic integration of vectors, including those like AAV which are generally considered non-integrating, pose risks that could undermine the success of these treatments.
-Additional toxicities include integration-site specific hazards, immunotoxicity, and for CAR-T cells, acute on-target/off-tumour, off-target, and neurological toxicities.
+Concerns about genomic integration of vectors, including those like Adeno-associated virus which are generally considered non-integrating, pose risks that could undermine the success of these treatments.

-A better understanding of therapeutic thresholds, especially in CAR-T therapies, is essential and could be enhanced through improved modeling to determine tolerable levels of on-target/off-tumour toxicity.
 While mitigation strategies exist to reduce patient toxicity risks, clinical and preclinical safety approaches need to be strengthened, and knowledge should be shared across the AT landscape.

 For all ATs, validated predictive biomarkers for toxicity of treatments remain essential to ensure greater and safer uptake.
 Linking human based in vitro systems with clinical expertise and patient organisations is key to achieving these outcomes.